Kevin Pillar Player Props: Braves vs. Marlins

 Kevin Pillar At The Plate

-- Pillar has two doubles, a home run and two walks while hitting .214.
+- Pillar is batting .226 with three doubles, two home runs and three walks.

-- Pillar has had a base hit in eight of 13 games this year, and multiple hits once.
+- Pillar has had a base hit in 11 of 17 games this season, and multiple hits once.

+- In 17 games played this season, he has homered in two of them.

+- In six games this season, Pillar has picked up an RBI, with more than one RBI once.

-- Pillar has driven in a run in four games this season (30.8%), but has had no multiple-RBI games.
+- He has scored in six games this season (35.3%), but has had no multi-run games.

-- He has scored in three of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.